 How Can Daughter Protect Her Inheritance Without a Prenuptial Agreement?

-In other states, the general rule is that for a short-term marriage generally each spouse takes what he or she brought into the union; for a long-term marriage, everything is split 50/50.
+In other states, the general rule is that for a short-term marriage, upon divorce, generally each spouse takes what he or she brought into the union; for a long-term marriage, everything is split 50/50.
 What’s short- and long-term also differs from state to state, but you can think of the cut off as being 10 years.
 The courts also consider many other factors, so the only certain way to protect property brought into a marriage is a prenuptial agreement.
 But given the amount involved in Ashley’s case and she and her fiance’s youth, I wouldn’t recommend that they do a prenup.

 But this may influence your own estate planning.
 As explained here, the best protection for Ashley in the event of divorce or claims by creditors is a trust created by a third party.
 You may want to update your own estate plan to make sure that whatever you leave her is protected in trust.
 And pray they have a long and happy marriage, whatever you do.